aakash555/pic_share_react/README.md

 ## config.ts
-Contains the configurations used by the application (currently it has the apiServiceUrl)
+Contains the configurations used by the application (currently it has the apiServiceDomain which is the root domain for API requests)